 In this case I am installing for the python 3.xx version.
 Following these steps, You have successfully installed the Numpy Library on Linux.

 How to Uninstall Numpy from Pycharm?

-Some readers have asked us If I have installed NumPy and want to uninstall it from Pycharm in future How to do it?
+Some readers have asked us If I have installed NumPy and want to uninstall it from Pycharm in the future How to do it?
 In this section, you will know how to uninstall Numpy from Pycharm through steps by steps.

 Step 1: Go to File>>Setting and click on your Project: Your Project Name.

 Step 2: Click on Project Interpreter.
 There you will see all the packages installed in it.

 Step 3: Select the Numpy package and click on the “-“ icon.
 It will successfully remove the Numpy package from your Pycharm.

 You will see the message in the green background color saying “Package Numpy successfully uninstalled“.
 Press Ok to Continue.